 Aside from competency in the Chinese language, one of the more difficult (and important) aspects of communications with the Chinese stems from their tendency to speak in a vague and roundabout manner.
 This can be a significant problem for Westerners, many of whom are accustomed to speaking in a direct manner with few, if any, hidden pretenses.
 This is an issue which cannot be lightly ignored by Westerners in China, especially those with the goal of founding or managing a business.
-On one hand, in China where tradition, respect, and social prestige all play an important role in business and society, it is not only necessary to clearly communicate your intent, but to also do so in a way that your counterpart finds acceptable.
+On one hand, in China where tradition, respect, and social prestige all play an important role in business and society, it is not only necessary to clearly communicate your intent but to also do so in a way that your counterpart finds acceptable.
 On the other hand, if you are unable to comprehend what your employees, colleagues, and business partners’ true meanings and intents are, then you may find it very difficult to successfully manage a business in China.
 In this article, several factors will be introduced which play a part in influencing the ways in which the Chinese speak and communicate.
 In a future article, various methods will be introduced on how to effectively communicate with the Chinese in spite of the potential obstacles discussed below.

 Maintaining a Harmonious Environment

 As a rule, both in business and on social occasions most Chinese prefer to maintain a polite and harmonious environment to avoid offending both hosts and guests.
-At formal business meetings this desire to preserve harmony will often prevent dissension among meeting attendees, especially with regard to more junior employees (e.g. age or rank ).
-Senior managers or executives lead this meetings with junior employees normally toeing the line laid down by their superiors.
+At formal business meetings, this desire to preserve harmony will often prevent dissension among meeting attendees, especially with regard to more junior employees (e.g. age or rank ).
+Senior managers or executives lead these meetings with junior employees normally toeing the line laid down by their superiors.
 In addition to the concept of harmony, these practices also relate to the Chinese interpretation of proper leadership methods.
 Many Chinese leaders use a “do as I say” model of leadership and in contrast to many Western corporations, rely much less on colleagues and subordinates for ideas and support.
 Thus in many cases meetings are used by managers and leaders to to discuss agendas, hear reports and presentations, and issue instructions.
 When meeting with other companies, organizations, and government agencies, the Chinese prefer to set specific agendas and prefer not to deviate in order to avoid surprises and potential embarrassment.
 Maintaining harmony is usually more important when there are more people present, or when there are people present of many different ranks or statuses.

 Hierarchy also factors into how the Chinese communicate.
 To the Chinese (as well as Asians in general), a person’s place in a given business or social hierarchy not only determines how others will and can speak to that person, but also the ways in which a person is allowed to speak to others.
 For example, workers in China must generally phrase their words carefully when speaking to superiors, especially to those which are more traditionally minded.
 Speaking out of turn to a superior in China can lead to both poor treatment (e.g. being discriminated against or humiliated ) as well as reprisals (e.g. being fired or passed over for a promotion).
 Leaders and managers in Chinese companies by contrast, are much freer to speak their minds to subordinates.
 And while the concept hierarchy may seem similar to and have similar implications as the idea of a “harmonious environment” as explained above, there is a subtle difference.
 Harmony comes into play when a group is gathered together, or members of a company are meeting with representatives of another company.
 Hierarchy in turn determines what can and can’t be said, and to whom.
 For example in many cases an employee simply cannot refuse the demand of a superior (tactfully in any case), or disagree with an idea no matter the actual truth of the matter.
 If an employee’s manager “suggests” the employee attend a weekend trade fair or seminar, there is in reality very little wiggle room.
 Another effect of hierarchy in China is that communication is usually smoother between individuals of the same level or rank.
 This is due to the fact that those of the same status have more in common and that there are no differences in rank to restrict communication.
 For example, when arranging a meeting between two companies of relatively equal size, if the president of one company is attending, it is likewise expected that the other company’s president will attend.
-To the Chinese point of view, the two presidents, as equals, will able to be communicate much more easily and clearly.
+To the Chinese point of view, the two presidents, as equals, will able to communicate much more easily and clearly.

 Avoiding Refusals & Paying Compliments